Welcome

 Formal complaints must be made to the Headteacher (unless they are about the Headteacher), via the school office.
 This can be done in person, by telephone or in writing.
 A complaint form is attached to this policy for you to use.

-The Headteacher will record the date the complaint is received and will acknowledge receipt of the complaint in writing (either by letter or email) within five school days.
+The Headteacher will record the date the complaint is received and will acknowledge receipt of the complaint in writing (either by letter or email) within three school days.

 Within this response, the Headteacher will seek to clarify the nature of the complaint, ask what remains unresolved and what outcome the complainant would like to see.
 The Headteacher can consider whether a face to face meeting is the most appropriate way of doing this.